FlameFires/ZF.HtmlAgilityPack.Extensions/README.md

 # ZF.HtmlAgilityPack.Extensions
 ZF.HtmlAgilityPack.Extensions is an extension package for HtmlAgilityPack.
-It makes it easier to use HtmlAgilityPack via xpath.
+It makes it easier to use HtmlAgilityPack via XPath.

 ## Usage